cambriz902/KofileAPI/README.md

 - package.json: manages our dependecies

 **Description**
 This api contains 2 end-points, ```/orders/prices``` and ```orders/funds_distribution```.
 These are both post requests that take data in json format in the body of the request.
-I added body-parser middleware to my express server to help with pargins the body json data.
+I added body-parser middleware to my express server to help with parsing the request body.

 # orders/prices Endpoint: